Morsmalleo/AhMyth/README.md

 In advanced use cases it can be used to hack the victim’s microphone and launch recordings, get camera snapshots and also read and send personal messages on the attacked device.

-AhMyth's payload is completely custom, meaning that it does not use anything related to *Metasploit* or *msfvenom*.
+AhMyth's payload is completely custom, meaning that it does not use anything related to *Metasploit Framework*.
 #
 A full User Manual for new users of AhMyth, can be found in the following AhMyth Wiki page.
 - [AhMyth Wiki: User Manual](https://github.com/Morsmalleo/AhMyth/wiki/User-Manual) ( Not Written Yet)